monarch-initiative/phenogrid/README.md

 ##4.
 Add phenogrid in your target page

 In the below sample code, you will see how to use phenogrid as a embeded widget in your HTML.
+Please note that in order to parse the js file correctly (since it uses D3.js and D3.js requires UTF-8 charset encoding), we suggest you to add the `<meta charset="UTF-8">` tag in your HTML head.

 ````html
 <html>